-- i. a water balance study utilizing local empirical data to validate results and consider environmental flows and low flow (drought) conditions to determine the safe yield for this water source; - ii. hydrological features such as watershed areas and the location of rivers and river inputs; - iii. surface water resources, surface water flow, land cover change and its impacts on surface water flow including changes to peak flows; - iv. ground water resources, groundwater movement, base flow and aquifer recharge zones; - v. areas where work will be undertaken within 15 metres of a water body, including wetlands, stream crossings, culverts, bridges, outfalls, infilling, etc.; - vi. identification of an alternate water source, that isn't used as part of a public drinking water system, to supply the production facility; - vii. hydrologic/hydrogeologic assessment of the water-supply, including the drilling of appropriate number of monitoring and production wells and all testing results for quantity and quality (including metals); - viii. survey of existing public drinking water source areas that may be affected, including watershed or recharge areas and characteristics, land cover assessment, and a water quality assessment; and fish are defined as: parts of fish, shellfish, crustaceans, marine animals and any parts of shellfish, crustaceans or marine animals, and the eggs, sperm, spawn, larvae, spat and juvenile stages of fish, shellfish, crustaceans and marine animals

-- ix. survey of existing private water supplies that may be affected.
+- recharge zones; - v. water quality; - vi. identification of an alternate water source that isn't used as part of a public drinking water system, to supply the production facility; - vii. hydrologic/hydrogeologic assessment of the water-supply, including the drilling of appropriate number of monitoring and production wells and all testing results for quantity and quality (including metals); - viii. survey of existing public drinking water source areas that may be affected, including watershed or recharge areas and characteristics, land cover assessment, and a water quality assessment; and - ix. survey of existing private water supplies that may be affected.

-The information required by part (a) of the baseline study is needed to inform modeling to determine whether the planned water withdrawal from Linton Lake can sustain the hydrogen and ammonia production facility for its projected lifetime, and the effects of the water withdrawal on water quality, water quantity, fish and fish habitat, and other users of the watershed.
+The information required by part (a) of the baseline study is needed to inform modeling to determine whether the planned water withdrawal from Peters Pond can sustain the hydrogen and ammonia production facility for its projected lifetime, and the effects of the water withdrawal on water quality, water quantity, fish and fish habitat, and other users of the watershed.

 - b) Wastewater Discharge: the Project is proposing to discharge effluent/wastewater from the hydrogen and ammonia production facility into the existing receiving environment.
 The baseline study shall characterize the effluent/wastewater, estimate the annual volume of discharge and describe the receiving environment for effluent/wastewater discharged during hydrogen and ammonia production.
-This information is needed to assess the effects of effluent/wastewater discharge on the receiving environment, which may include residuals of any treatment needed to produce required water quality for hydrogen and ammonia production or other desired use. - c) The Fish and Fish Habitat component of this baseline study shall describe, at a minimum, the limnology, hydrology, freshwater and marine biota, fish species (i.e. freshwater and marine species including marine mammals), associated habitats and habitat distribution that have the potential to be affected by Project activities.
+This information is needed to assess the effects of effluent/wastewater discharge on the receiving environment, which may include residuals of any treatment needed to produce required water quality for hydrogen and ammonia production or other desired use. - c) The Fish and Fish Habitat: this component of this baseline study shall describe, at a minimum, the limnology, hydrology, freshwater and marine biota, fish species (i.e. freshwater and marine species including marine mammals), associated habitats and habitat distribution that have the potential to be affected by Project activities.
 Information may be based on available published data and community consultation and shall include the results of on-site baseline surveys.
-Baseline surveys shall be conducted in accordance with direction as provided by the Department of Fisheries, Forestry and Agriculture (Wildlife Division) and the Department of Fisheries and Oceans Canada and shall be designed to: - i. contribute to the development of mitigation measures to comply with the Fish and Fish Habitat Protection Provisions of the Fisheries Act; - ii. contribute to the development of a conceptual decommissioning and rehabilitation plan; - iii. provide necessary baseline data to support long-term monitoring programs that assess the effectiveness of mitigation measures and potential offsetting plans;
+Baseline surveys shall be conducted in accordance with direction as provided by the Department of Fisheries, Forestry and Agriculture (Wildlife Division) and the Department of Fisheries and Oceans Canada and shall be designed to:

-- iv. characterize fish and fish habitat where Project activities have the potential to result in the death of fish or the harmful alteration, disruption and destruction of fish habitat as described in the Fish and Fish Habitat Protection Provisions of the Fisheries Act (i.e., Project footprint, upstream and downstream); and - vi. list any species at risk that are known to be present (as per the Species at Risk Act (SARA), NL Endangered Species Act, Committee on the Status of Endangered Wildlife in Canada (COSEWIC), and Atlantic Canada Conservation Data Centre (ACCDC)).
+- i. contribute to the development of mitigation measures to comply with the Fish and Fish Habitat Protection Provisions of the Fisheries Act; - ii. contribute to the development of a conceptual decommissioning and rehabilitation plan; - iii. provide necessary baseline data to support long-term monitoring programs that assess the effectiveness of mitigation measures and potential offsetting plans; - iv. characterize fish and fish habitat where Project activities have the potential to result in the death of fish or the harmful alteration, disruption and destruction of fish habitat as described in the Fish and Fish Habitat Protection Provisions of the Fisheries Act (i.e., Project footprint, upstream and downstream); - v. list any species at risk that are known to be present (as per the Species at Risk Act (SARA), NL Endangered Species Act, Committee on the Status of Endangered Wildlife in Canada (COSEWIC), and Atlantic Canada Conservation Data Centre (ACCDC); and - vi. list all aquatic invasive species that are known to be present.